Last updated on June 16, 2022.

-We don't collect any information when you download the 'FreeSSL.tech Auto' app (client) from our website or from our Github repository and install the app (client) on your server.
+We collect your name, email address, country when you download the ‘FreeSSL.tech Auto’ app (client) from our website and install the app (client) on your server.

-We collect information from you when you fill in a contact form or enter any information on our site.
+We collect information from you when you fill in a contact form, comment form or enter any information on our site.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons (system admins) who have exclusive access rights to your systems, and are required to keep the information confidential.
 Besides, all the information you supply encrypted via Secure Socket Layer (SSL) technology.

 You can choose to have your computer warn you each time a cookie sent, or you can choose to turn off all cookies.
 You can do this through your browser settings.
 Please look at your browser’s Help Menu to learn the correct way to modify your cookies.
 However, you’ll not be able to access the free SSL certificate automation services provided by the app/client if you turn off cookies.

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.